omarzaibm/JAVA-OOP-BookLibrary/README.md

 Coverage: 74%% completed system
 ## Book Library Project-

-This project required me to create an application that will use a CRUD Functionalty that will allow the user to manage a Book Library.
+This project was to create an application that will use a CRUD Functionalty that will allow the user to manage a Book Library.

 - Project Management Tools - Jira Kanban Board and Github.
 - Databases - mySQL and H2 for testing.